syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/PDF%20Conformance/Get-PDF-to-PDFA-conversion-progress).

 ## PDF/A to PDF conversion

 An existing PDF/A conformance document can be converted to a PDF document using the RemoveConformance method in the PdfLoadedDocument.
 Refer to the following code sample to achieve the same,